 Identify commodities that can be leveraged in the near-term.
 Certain categories of spend don't require a finer level of granularity at this stage.
 Computer equipment and services, for example, have an easily identifiable supply base where simply consolidating your company’s total demand can generate significant savings.
 You may even be surprised to find redundancy within a single facility’s spend.
 Attacking these opportunities first is important; it allows you to evaluate and organize your team, develop and fine-tune new processes, and build support for future, more comprehensive, activities through the savings generated now.

 3. Develop and execute a strategy to address near-term opportunities.

 Consolidate spend into fewer suppliers, negotiating overall discounts and improved terms based on total spend levels.
 Be sure to first assess your procurement staff to ensure you have the required skillsets in the right places to execute.
-This is where center-led purchasing comes into play.
+This is where a center-led purchasing model comes into play.
 It is likely your team will need to reorganize in order to develop and execute robust company-wide strategies in the targeted commodities.
 How this is accomplished can vary.
 Whether the actual purchase order is placed from a central office or the consuming facility, it's imperative that both suppliers and your internal user community clearly understand who owns sourcing responsibility and that you have effective controls in place to ensure conformance.